Designing a High-Impact 16–25 Transitions Pathway for Adults with LD & Autism

 • Phased changes to daytime routines, community activities and college arrangements.

-4. Clear roles and coordination
+4) Clear roles, single ownership and coordination

 One of the biggest frustrations for families is not knowing who is actually in charge of the transition.
 A strong model: